MaxSeryy/FBF/README.md

-laboratory work on ‘Basics of databases’
+WEB interface for control Laboratory work of ‘Basics of databases’